douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

         * SignedProtocol (spr) - details if communication can be http, https or http/https
         * Signed EncryptionScope (ses) - EncryptionScope
         * Signature (sig) - Signature
+##### Service SAS
+* linked to only one of the services such as Blob storage, Queue storage, Table storage, or Azure Files
+* A stored access policy can be used to store constraints for service level SAS tokens for blob container, table, queue, or file share
+* This uses the Storage Account Key to sign

+##### User Delegation SAS
-* Authorising Access to Blobs using Azure AD
+* Authorising Access to Blobs using Entra ID
-    * Using Azure AD is only supported on `blob and queue` storage
+    * Using Azure AD is only supported on `blob` storage
+    * It is signed by the <span style="color:yellow"> User Delegation Key</span>
     * If an application is running from an azure resource you can use a managed identity
     * To use Azure AD to authorise the access to blob storage the service needs to return an oData token
     * There are two client libraries to acquire a token: